adeo/mozaic-design-system/src/pages/getStarted/developers/npmScriptTutorial/index.md

 },
 ```

-> note that there is so much that stylelint --fix can do.
-You will still need to fix some styling issues manually

 If you try to run the `npm run css:lint-fix` command, node will throw an error because **stylelint require a config file**.

-**Garden** export a stylelint config, so we all can use the same codding styles.

 ### B) Create a stylint config file :